cloudflare/workers-docs/src/content/about/using-cache.md

 ### [Cache API](/reference/apis/cache)

-The Cache API creates a private cache key namespace for each zone on Cloudflare’s CDN.
+The Cache API uses a cache key namespace on Cloudflare's CDN that is private to the Worker's zone.
 Cache objects are stored in the local datacenter handling the request and are not replicated to other datacenters.

-When to use Cache API:
+When to use the Cache API:

-- Attempts to read from cache without calling fetch. (i.e. send me the response to slow.com/resource if and only if it’s already a HIT on cache is cached using `caches.default.match(..)`.
+- When you need to read from cache without calling fetch. (i.e. send me the response to slow.com/resource if and only if it’s already a HIT on cache is cached using `caches.default.match(..)`.
 - Explicitly store a response in the cache using `caches.default.put(..)` and explicitly delete `caches.default.delete(..)`.
-For example, the zone. https://fonts.googleapis.com/css is not gray clouded since it’s not on Cloudflare, so we could store https://fonts.googleapis.com/css as cache key on our zone’s namespace.
+For example, say your origin is returning `max-age:0` and you can't figure out how to change that header at your origin.
+You can explicitly tell Cloudflare to cache this response by setting `cache-control: max-age=1000` on the response passed into `cache.put()`.

 This [template](/templates/pages/cache_api) shows ways to use the cache API.
 For limits of the cache API see [limits](/about/limits).